 KU Writing Center consultants dedicated to supporting student writing-in-the-discipline, assigned to your KU Core course.
 For more information and to apply for a Writing Fellow for Spring 2017 click here.
-The deadline is July 1, 2016.
+The priority deadline is November 15, 2016.

 Once your application has been received, Terese Thonus will contact you to discuss your syllabus, writing assignments, and student writing goals for your course.